greg-raven/grus/_posts/2017-06-08-its-time-for-house-leadership-to-act-on-davis-oliver.md

 ---
-title: 'It&#8217;s time for House Leadership to act on Davis-Oliver'
+title: "It's time for House Leadership to act on Davis-Oliver"
 layout: post
 categories:
 - Letters